Christianity in Ireland

+Most Christian churches are organized on an "all-Ireland" basis, including both the Republic of Ireland and Northern Ireland.
+In the 2022 census, 76.1% of residents in the Republic of Ireland identified as Christians: 69.1% as Catholics, 4.2% as Protestants, 2.1% as Orthodox Christians and 0.7% as other Christians.
+In the 2021 Northern Irish census, 79.7% of residents identified as Christians: 42.3% as Catholics, 16.6% as Prebysterian, 11.5% as Church of Ireland members, 2.4% as Methodist and 6.9% as other Christians.
+Orthodoxy has been the fastest growing branch of Christianity in Ireland since 1991.

-Despite being a nation once noted for perpetually intense Christian faith and mores even a couple generations ago in the early 20th century, a "Quiet Revolution" like the Quiet Revolution of Quebec has taken place and Ireland has become increasingly secular in most aspects of society.
+Ireland has for many centuries been noted for its perpetually strong Christian faith.
+However, in recent decades, a "Quiet Revolution" had taken place which lead to increased secularity in various aspects of Irish society.
 The 1972 amendment of the Irish constitution, for example, removed the "special position" of the Catholic Church as "guardian of the Faith" and the recognition of other named religious denominations in Ireland.
-But, in 1983 abortion was banned by the Eighth Amendment of the Irish constitution which recognized the right to life of the unborn as equal to the right to life of the mother and was advocated for by representatives of the Catholic Church.
+However, in 1983 abortion was banned by the Eighth Amendment of the Irish constitution which recognized the right to life of the unborn as equal to the right to life of the mother and was advocated for by representatives of the Catholic Church.
 Only in 2018 was a referendum held to repeal the Eighth Amendment, and this repeal marks a significant point in the secularization of the constitution made possible by a significant secularization of the people.
-Today, a large proportion of Irish Christians are nominally so, and adhere to the identity despite a secular lifestyle for reasons ranging from cultural to apathetic.
+Today, a large proportion of Irish Christians are thought to be nominally so, for reasons ranging from cultural to apathetic.
+Catholicism has been declining in the Republic of Ireland.